Liquid Trace™ Hematology

 4. Li S, Zhang E, Cai Z. Liquid biopsy by analysis of circulating myeloma cells and cell-free nucleic acids: a novel noninvasive approach of disease evaluation in multiple myeloma.
 Biomark Res.
 2023 Mar 8;11(1):27. doi: 10.1186/s40364-023-00469-6.
 PMID: 36890597; PMCID: PMC9997021.

-• Peripheral blood: 10 mL.
-EDTA tube is required.
+• Peripheral blood: 10 mL in an EDTA tube is required.

 Important: RNA stability is 48-72 hours from blood draw.
 DNA stability is 7 days from blood draw.
 Samples received beyond 72 hours may include only DNA results.